frc4362/2018-TheBlackSwan/README.md

 # 2018-TheBlackSwan
 Production code for 2018 Robot- The Black Swan.
-Uses Pathfinder 1 by Jaci for Motion Profiling
-WPILib and CTRE Phoenix for hardware integration Everything else written by ejmalzone@gmail.com
+Uses Pathfinder 1 by Jaci for Motion Profiling, WPILib and CTRE Phoenix for hardware integration, everything else written by ejmalzone@gmail.com